Sinabalar/Star-Rating/README.md

 - Inline styling for easy customization
 - Optional messages to display based on rating
 - Supports default rating and onRate callback
+- Enhanced Type Safety: Enforces type safety for all props using PropTypes.
+This improves code maintainability and helps prevent potential errors.